 The examples that follow should help you to understand how REAPER's mouse modifiers work and how to use them.
 Don't be concerned if not all of these mean a lot to you focus on the techniques:

 - Creating empty MIDI items on tracks.

 - Slip editing media items.

 - Adding FX to media items.

-• Toggling mute status of media items.
+- Toggling mute status of media items. - Setting and removing loop points.